 If your practice sees a broad scope of patients, it’s okay to write separate blog posts for each.
 For example, a podiatry clinic might create a blog post about how older diabetics can care for their feet one day, and a post about young athletes’ foot health the next day.

-- Use geo-targeting tactics.
 Your business probably serves a specific geographic region—or multiple regions—and you can use this to your advantage.
-Be sure to include your location and any nearby points of interest throughout some of the posts.
+Be sure to include your location and any nearby points of interest throughout some of the business blogs.
 Consider creating a designated location page to live on your website or blog with directions and more detailed community information.
 This makes it easier for search engines to match your site with the right set of eyes.

-- Post frequently.
 In such a fast-paced industry, your medical blog has to stay relevant.
-Writers should always be capitalizing on the current health trends and health news by constantly publishing fresh content.
+Content writers should always be capitalizing on the current health trends and health news by constantly publishing fresh content.
 And while the majority of your posts need to be new and unique, it is okay to recycle content topics when appropriate.
 For example, blog posts about seasonal-specific conditions and services.